LuyangFang/KCas/README.md

 ### Tutorial

+**Density Estimation:** estimate probability densities using KCas.
+KCas requires two inputs, (1) formula: Symbolic description of the model to be fit; and (2) data: data frame with rows representing the individual observations and columns representing the variables.
-MultiCOP requires two data tables in matrix form as input, denoted as **X** and **Y**, each with dimensions of n_sample by n_feature.
-The script [utils.R](https://github.com/Luyang8991/MultiCOP/blob/main/code/utils.R) contains all the utility functions that are essential for the operations carried out in the project.
-The script [main.R](https://github.com/Luyang8991/MultiCOP/blob/main/code/main.R) hosts the main function of the project.
-An example for implementing MultiCOP is available in [example.R](https://github.com/Luyang8991/MultiCOP/blob/main/code/example.R).
-This example shows how to implement the second scenario in the simulation section.
+The script [my_new_ssden1.R](https://github.com/Luyang8991/KCas/blob/main/density_estimation/my_new_ssden1.R) contains all the utility functions that are essential for the operations carried out in the project.
+An example of implementing KCas in the density estimation problem is available in [example_density.R](https://github.com/Luyang8991/KCas/blob/main/density_estimation/example_density.R).

+**Nonparametric Regression:**

 ### Data used in the paper